Redis Streams Storage

 Korvet supports two types of compression:

-1. Storage Compression (New)
+1. At-Rest Compression

 -